romeorizzi/TALight/README.md

 After downloading this repo you already have on your machine a set of working test problems to experiment with, and this section offers you a tutorial on them.
 The first thing to understand is the way the server and the client interact.
-This can be confusing at first but every mistery will soon be dispelled.
+This can be confusing at first but every mystery will soon be dispelled.
 Though the `rtald` command might not be necessary (at least in principle) to the student in certain settings, for experimenting with the problems in our tutorial you need to launch both the server and the client and let them interact.
 The server `rtald` is the daemon and you need to activate it first, then you can issue many requests to it through the client `rtal`.
 The server offers two main modalities of activation:

 1. `rtald` activated to serve requests concerning problems sitting on your local machine and coming from the local client.